-• Allocate the entire partition to Replication Server.
+- Replication Server uses partitions for stable message queues.
+The message queues hold data until it is sent to its destination. - Increasing the available disk space in partitions allows Replication Server to support more routes and database connections and to continue to queue messages during longer failures. - The maximum size for a partition is 1TB, which is approximately 1,000,000MB. - Disk partitions must not be mounted for use by the operating system and should not be used for any other purpose, such as for swap space or an Adaptive Server disk device. - Allocate the entire partition to Replication Server.
 If you allocate part of a partition for Replication Server, you cannot use the remainder for any other purpose.
-If you use the starting at vstart clause, the partition space available to Replication Server is what is left after you subtract the offset size from the total partition size. • The starting at vstart clause makes space available at the beginning of the partition for disk mirroring information. • You can use operating system files for partitions.
+If you use the starting at vstart clause, the partition space available to Replication Server is what is left after you subtract the offset size from the total partition size. - The starting at vstart clause makes space available at the beginning of the partition for disk mirroring information.

+- You can use operating system files for partitions.
 However, the operating system buffers file I/O, so you may not be able to recover stable queues completely following a failure.
-Therefore, you should only use files for partitions in a test environment-unless your operating system does not support physical disk partitions. • If you use an operating system file, you must create it before executing create partition.
+Therefore, you should only use files for partitions in a test environment-unless your operating system does not support physical disk partitions. - If you use an operating system file, you must create it before executing create partition.
 On UNIX platforms, you can create the file with the touch command.
-The file can be zero bytes in length; the create partition command extends the file to the specified size . • The "sybase" user should own the disk partition or operating system file and must have read and write permissions on it.
+The file can be zero bytes in length; the create partition command extends the file to the specified size. - The "sybase" user should own the disk partition or operating system file and must have read and write permissions on it.
 Users other than "sybase" should not have write or read permission on the partition.

-Permissions create partition requires "sa" permission.
-See also admin disk_space, drop partition, alter partition create publication
+create partition requires "sa" permission.

+admin disk_space, drop partition, alter partition

+create publication

+Creates a publication for tables or stored procedures that are to be replicated as a group to one or more subscribing replicate databases.

+create publication pub_name

+pub name

-• Description Creates a publication for tables or stored procedures that are to be replicated as a group to one or more subscribing replicate databases.
-Syntax create publication pub_name with primary at data_server.database Parameters pub_name A name for the publication.
-It must conform to the rules for identifiers and be unique for the specified primary data server and database. with primary at data_server.database Specifies the location of the primary data.
+A name for the publication.
+It must conform to the rules for identifiers and be unique for the specified primary data server and database.

+Specifies the location of the primary data.
 If the primary database is part of a warm standby application, data_server.database is the name of the logical data server and database.

+Creates a publication called pubs2_pub that you can use to replicate data for multiple tables and stored procedures in the pubs2 database.

+'''

+create publication pubs2_pub

+with primary at TOKYO_DS.pubs2

+'''

-Examples Creates a publication called pubs2_pub that you can use to replicate data for multiple tables and stored procedures in the pubs2 database. create publication pubs2_pub with primary at TOKYO_DS.pubs2 Usage • Use create publication to create a publication, an object that makes it easy to set up replication for multiple tables or stored procedures in a database.
-You create a publication, add articles, which specify replication definitions, and then create a single subscription for the publication. • Execute create publication at the Replication Server that manages the database where the primary data is stored. • For more information about working with replication definitions, articles, and publications, see the Replication Server Administration Guide Volume 1 .
-For more information about subscribing to publications, refer to Chapter 10, "Managing Subscriptions," in the same book. • Replication Server distributes information about a new publication to a replicate site only when you create or refresh a subscription for the publication.
-Requirements for using create publication Before executing create publication, make sure that: • The publication name you enter is unique for the primary data server and database. • A connection exists from the Replication Server to the database where the primary tables or stored procedures are stored.
+Use create publication to create a publication, an object that makes it easy to set up replication for multiple tables or stored procedures in a database.
+You create a publication, add articles, which specify replication definitions, and then create a single subscription for the publication.

-• A Replication Server of release 11.0.x does not receive information about publications or articles and cannot subscribe to them.
+- Execute create publication at the Replication Server that manages the database where the primary data is stored. - For more information about working with replication definitions, articles, and publications, see the Replication Server Administration Guide Volume 1.

+For more information about subscribing to publications, refer to Chapter 10, "Managing Subscriptions," in the same book.

+Replication Server distributes information about a new publication to a replicate site only when you create or refresh a subscription for the publication.

+Requirements for using create publication

+- Before executing create publication, make sure that: - The publication name you enter is unique for the primary data server and database. - A connection exists from the Replication Server to the database where the primary tables or stored procedures are stored.